 Vocal for Local

 I started my travel venture in 2017 to benefit local communities, as I believe, for a sustainable environment, the economy and well-being at the grass root local level needs to be self-sufficient.
 I realized that most tour operators didn’t offer an in depth cultural immersive tour in the region.
-Perhaps due to the lack of infrastructure.
-Hence there isn’t much information of the rich tribal culture of the region available.
-I want to address this segment of tourism and find solutions for a few of the challenges faced when taking clients to the interior regions.
-This is crucial in becoming in a sense in sync with the rest of India and prevent a sense of alienation that exists now.
-It is crucial to highlight both the advantages like relatively pristine destinations that aren’t overcrowded and the disadvantages like lack of infrastructure – roads, medical facilities etc.
+I wanted to address this segment of tourism and find solutions for a few of the challenges faced when taking clients to lesser-visited destinations.